kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

     <head>
     <meta charset="utf-8" />
     <meta http-equiv="X-UA-Compatible" content="chrome=1">
-    <title>Download files using a XHR2, a worker, and saving to filesystem</title>
+    <title>Download files using a XHR2, a Worker, and saving to filesystem</title>
     </head>
     <body>
     <script>